csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 ### Setting up to run the application locally
 1. git clone the repo.
-2. cd into backend, run npm start
+2. cd into backend directory.
+First run npm install, then run npm start.
-3. In another terminal window, cd into frontend, run npm start
+3. In another terminal, cd into frontend directory.
+First run npm install, then run npm start.
-4. The server will run on http://localhost:3000.
+4. The server will run on http://localhost:5001 by default.
+You can change the port number in .env file, if needed.
+5. The client-side app will run on http://localhost:3000.
 If port 3000 is already in use, it will prompt you to connect to another port.
 Simply type y.

 #### Running test locally
 The test infrastructure for the web application is set up using mocha and chai.
 The tests files are in the directory /test.